mcci-catena/docker-iot-dashboard/README.md

 Introduction
 ============

-This `README.md` explains the Application Server Installation and its setup.
+This [`SETUP.md`](./SETUP.md) explains the Application Server Installation and its setup.
 [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) are used to make the installation and setup easier.

 This dashboard uses [docker-compose](https://docs.docker.com/compose/overview/) to set up a group of five primary [docker containers](https://www.docker.com), backed by one auxiliary container:

-1. An instance of [Nginx](https://www.nginx.com/), which proxies the other services handles access control, gets SSL certificates from [Let's Encrypt](https://letsencrypt.org/), and faces the outside world.
+1. An instance of [Nginx](https://www.nginx.com/), which proxies the other services, handles access control, gets SSL certificates from [Let's Encrypt](https://letsencrypt.org/), and faces the outside world.

 2. An instance of [Node-RED](http://nodered.org/), which processes the data from the individual nodes, and puts it into the database.

-3. An instance of InfluxDB, which stores the data as time-series measurements with tags.
+3. An instance of [InfluxDB](https://docs.influxdata.com/influxdb/), which stores the data as time-series measurements with tags.

 4. An instance of [Grafana](http://grafana.org/), which gives a web-based dashboard interface to the data.